 But Judge Bork and Judge Antonin Scalia-two of the court's conservative members-would have reversed Metro's action on even broader grounds if it had been necessary.
 Both believe that an agency of a political branch of government cannot impose prior restraint on the publication of a political message even if that message is false.
-Nothing compels Metro to accept political advertising for subway displays, but once the decision is made to accept some of these statements, public officials cannot piek and choose what messages are acceptable on the basis of subjective judgments of what is "derisive. exaggerated, distorted, disceptive or offensive," as the Metro regulation allowed.
+Nothing compels Metro to accept political advertising for subway displays, but once the decision is made to accept some of these statements, public officials cannot piek and choose what messages are acceptable on the basis of subjective judgments of what is "derisive, exaggerated, distorted, disceptive or offensive," as the Metro regulation allowed.
 That is an interference by the government with a citizen's easy to see why the censorship was unwarranted.
-I right to engage in free political discourse.
-The he Mobil Corporation has for some time been running measure aspe advertisements critical of the press.
-The latest, pagged to the trial of Gen. William Westmoreland's libei suit against CBS, was bee lie is a lie is a lie."
-It showed some-thing that I doubt Mobil intended: how hard it is to accept the nature of and dra
+Fight to engage in free political discourse.
+The